AnselmoGPP/Learn_Computer_Science/topics/cybersecurity.md

 - __Infiltration__: Malware, Spoofing, Packet sniffing...
 - __Operations disruption__: Packet flooding...

-**Botnet**: Collection of computers infected by malware that are under the control of a single threat actor (bot-herder)."
+**Botnet**: Collection of computers infected by malware that are under the control of a single threat actor (bot-herder).
 Each computer can be controlled remotely to send a data packet to a target system.
 They can be used to perform a DDoS attack.

+**Network Interface Card** (NIC): Piece of hardware that connects a device to a network.
+It reads the data transmission and, if it contains the device's MAC addres, it accepts the packet and sends it to the device to process the information based on the protocol.
+A NIC can be set to promiscuous mode, so it accepts all traffic on the network, including packets not addressed to the NIC's device.

+**Defense-in-depth** principle: There isn't a perfect strategy for stopping each kind of attack.
+You can layer your defense by using multiple strategies (example: encryption will strangthen security and help against DoS attacks).

 **Network interception attacks**:

 - **Packet sniffing**: It intercepts network traffic and steals valuable information or interfers with the transmission in some way (altering the message, inserting malicious code...).
 This can be done with hardware or software tools.
 A malicious actor can insert himself between two connected devices and spy on every packet comming across his device.
 Packet sniffing can be passive (packets read in transit) or active (packets manipulated in transit).
 To be protected, use VPN (encryption), connect to HTTPS websites (SSL/TLS encryption), and avoid unprotected Wi-Fi (doesn't use encryption).

-- **IP spoofing**: It changes the source IP of a data packet to impersonate an authorized system and gain access to a network (by passing firewalls).
-To be protected, use firewalls (If a received packet's sender IP address is the same as the private network, the firewall will deny transmission with that IP address since all devides with that address should already be on the local network.
+- **IP spoofing**: It changes the source IP of a data packet (obtained via packet sniffing) to impersonate an authorized system (using IP and MAC addresses of authorized devices) and gain access to a network (by passing firewalls).
+To be protected, use firewalls (if a received packet's sender IP address is the same as the private network, the firewall will deny transmission with that IP address since all devides with that address should already be on the local network.
 Configure the firewall by creating a rule to reject all incoming traffic that has the same IP address as the local network).
 Common types are:

-  - **On-path attack**: An attacker places himself in the middle of an authorized connection and intercepts or alters the data in transit.
+  - **On-path attack** (meddler-in-the-middle attack): An attacker places himself in the middle of an authorized connection and intercepts or alters the data in transit.
 After learning IP and MAC addresses of the devices, he can pretend to be either of them.
+Alternatively, if an attacker can intercept a DNS lookup, he can spoof the DNS response from the server and redirect a domain name to a different IP address (protect yourself against this by encrypting data in transit, such as TLS).

   - **Replay attack**: An attacker intercepts a data packet in transit and delays it or repeats it at another time.
 The attacker may want to cause connection issues between devices, or to impersonate the authorized user by repeating the transmission at a later time.

-  - **Smurf attack**: An attacker sniffs an authorized user's IP address and floods it with packets.
-Combination of DDoS attack and IP spoofing attack.
+  - **Smurf attack**: Combination of DDoS attack and IP spoofing attack.
+An attacker sniffs an authorized user's IP address and floods it with packets (example: ICMP flood).
+Once the spoofed packet reaches the broadcast address, it's sent to all devices and servers on the network.
+To get protected, use a firewall to monitor any unusual traffic on the network (most NGFW can detect oversized broadcasts before they can crash the network).

 **Backdoor attacks**: It works around the security measures by finding a weakness.
 It may be left intentionally by programmers or system and network adminstrators in order to help programmers conduct troubleshooting or administrative tasks.
 But it can also be installed by attackers after compromising an organization to ensure persistent access.
 Once inside, the hacker can cause extensive damage (install malware, DoS attack, steal information, change security settings...).

 **DoS attack** (Denial of Service): It targets a network or server and floods it with network traffic.
 It sends huge amounts of information in order to overload the organization's network (to crash it or make it unable to repond to legitimate users).
 A network crash can make them vulnerable to other threats and attacks.
+The attacker doesn't receive a response from the targeted host (unlike IP spoofing).
+Everything about the data packet is authorized, including header's IP address (if combined with IP spoofing, they use fake IP address).
 If multiple devices or servers are used, it's a **DDoS attack** (Distributed Denial of Service).
 Network level DoS attacks target network bandwidth to slow traffic, and some common types are:

 - **SYN flood attack**: It simulates a TCP connection and floods a server with SYN packets.
 - **ICMP flood**: It floods a server with ICMP packets.